ramikashi/ethics4everyone/README.md

 which are placed in graph_server/www/data/

 The current incarnation of the visualization tool is based on cytoscape and flask.
-The knowledge base files are hard-coded into graph_server/www/app.py and graph_server/www/graph.py Currently this needs to be manually changed if the file names are changed.
+The knowledge base file names are hard-coded into graph_server/www/app.py and graph_server/www/graph.py

+Currently these file names need to be manually changed if the file names are changed.

 Currently the files used have the name: eng_labeled_benchmark.json for the English version of the tool